-No matter what your age, it’s never too late to start being physically active—or to get back into being active.
+No matter what your age or abilities, it’s never too late to start being physically active—or to get back into being active.
 Being active is one of the best things you can do to maintain or improve your health.
-Activity helps you to stay strong physically, helps prevent falls, and helps you maintain your independence for as long as possible.
-Moderate amounts of aerobic physical activity (the kind that makes you breathe faster) can reduce your risk of functional decline by as much as 30%, allowing you to continue with basic activities of daily living.
+Activity helps you to feel better mentally and physically, stay strong physically, prevent falls, and maintain your independence for as long as possible.
+Moderate amounts of aerobic physical activity (the kind that makes you breathe faster) can reduce your risk of functional decline by as much as 30%, allowing you to continue taking care of yourself.

 What’s the difference between physical activity and exercise?